 We employ a range of methodologies designed to ensure that end users are at the very heart of what we design and deliver.

 Our professional practices are evidence-informed and we evaluate them continually so that we contribute to the current evidence-base.

 People love what we do, but don’t just take our word for it!
 Here is just some of the great feedback we have received…

-LooperDooper can help pretty much anyone make music including musicians with
+LooperDooper can help pretty much anyone make music including disabled musicians

 Music Used in Special Education Information Center - a free online